 Importance of Self-Worth to Strong Mental Health

 Self-worth seems to shield us from many types of mental illness and emotional problems.
 Low self-esteem has been identified as a factor in addictions, depression, anxiety, and relationship issues.

 When people don't believe in their inherent value, then drugs, alcohol, and other addictions seem to ease the pain.
 They may fight their way out of addiction just by force of will.
 Then, whenever they feel the worst about themselves, they return to it or fall deeper into addiction.
-They can never overcome the effects of the addiction until they develop a stronger sense of self-worth.
+They can never overcome the effects of the habit until they develop a stronger sense of self-worth.

-Depression, anxiety, and other mental conditions often happen to the same people who deal with low self-worth.
+Depression, anxiety, and other mental conditions often happen to people who deal with low self-worth.
 At this point, no one knows whether it's the mental condition and the stigma associated with it that causes the low self-worth or whether it happens the other way around.
 Either way, they build on each other, creating a persistent feeling of unworthiness and despair.
 In this case, both the mental condition and the self-worth issues must be dealt with.

 People who don't value themselves tend to get into unhealthy relationships.
 They may look for someone who they believe can do for them what they feel they can't do for themselves.
 Or, they may search for a partner who seems inferior so that they can feel better about themselves.

 No matter how it happens, the relationship starts out with a faulty foundation and only gets unhealthier as time goes by.
 The relationship can't be healed until both partners have a good sense of self-worth.
 For some, that never happens, and the relationship ends.
 But by improving their self-esteem, they can build a better life either way.

 Benefits of Self-Worth